 For tax year 2019, the threshold is $601,967 of sales into California or 25% of your total sales.
 You may also need to pay an $800 annual fee for doing business in California, depending on your business’s legal structure.

 If you’re registered for sales tax in California but not income tax, you could be a prime target for the state’s new collection campaign.

 Not sure about your state tax obligations?
-Our ecommerce tax attorneys can help you navigate the maze of state tax laws and even file the returns for you.
+Our ecommerce tax attorneys can help you navigate the maze of state tax laws.

 What happens if I receive an income tax notice from California?